 In 2009, Barack Obama won the Nobel Peace Prize early in his first term.
 He received the prize for his work in fostering international cooperation.

-Al Gore is the only vice president to win the Nobel Peace Prize.
+Al Gore and Charles Dawes are the only two vice presidents to win the Nobel Peace Prize.
 Gore won the prize in 2007 for his efforts as a climate change leader.
+Dawes won for developing a German financial plan.